Port of Lowestoft: Features

 The port's main entrance can accommodate vessels up to 35 metres in width, with vessels 22 metres wide being able to access the inner harbour through the bascule bridge.
 The harbour is able to service vessels up to 125 metres in length.
+The port has services for agribulks, offshore wind, liquid bulks and project cargo.
+There is also a marine gas bunkering facility, with a maximum capacity of around 1,000 MTs across 7 tanks.
 Modern transit sheds and a 14,000 tonne silo are available with a range of cranes and other facilities including a container terminal.
 There are also facilities for ship repairs, including a dry dock and a number of slipways.

 Mutford Lock links the inner harbour to Oulton Broad from where Oulton Dyke provides access to the River Waveney and Broads system.

-Lowestoft Lifeboat Station is located at the mouth of the outer harbour.
+Lowestoft Lifeboat Station (RNLI) is located at the mouth of the outer harbour and has an all-weather Shannon-class lifeboat.

 Industries

 The harbour remains the site of Lowestoft fish market, although by 2011 only three traders remained.
-The long-term future of the fish market is under threat as the port seeks to redevelop.
+The long-term future of the fish market is under threat as the port seeks to redevelop, with only a small fishing fleet remaining in the ports Hamilton Dock.

 The port remains a centre for the oil and gas industries in the southern North Sea, including the construction of oil and gas platforms.
 It is attempting to develop as a centre for renewable energy within East Anglia, including the construction of wind turbines and developing tidal and wave power.
 Some ship building and repair still goes on in the harbour.
 The port stores emergency response equipment in case of an oil spill off the Suffolk coast resulting from ship to ship oil transfers.

 The harbour is the focus for redevelopment proposals for Lowestoft as part of the Lake Lothing and Outer Harbour Area Action Plan submitted in February 2011.
 The plan focusses on the redevelopment of brownfield sites in and around the harbour area to create jobs, particularly in the renewable energy and retailing sectors.

-The harbour is also a centre for the leisure industry with a yacht harbour and marina.
+The harbour is also a centre for the leisure industry with a prestigious yacht club and several marinas for leisure vessels, who frequently visit the town.